Spartanburg DUI Accident Attorney

 - Witnesses.
 You can testify that the driver appeared drunk (stumbling around, slurred speech, etc.) Other witnesses at the scene can provide their perspective, and someone who saw the driver in a bar can testify that they were drunk when they got in their vehicle.

 - Video evidence.
-The police cruiser could have a dash camera which records the driver.
+The police cruiser could have a dash camera that records the driver.
 This video shows that the driver was intoxicated when they exited the car.

 Defendants in a DUI Accident

-DUI cases are unlike other car crashes.
+DUI cases are unlike other car accident crashes.
 There might be multiple defendants:

 - The drunk driver.
-This person is always the primary focus of our claim and is at fault when the crash occurs due to intoxication.
+This person is always the primary focus of our claim and is the at-fault driver when the crash occurs due to intoxication.

 - Vehicle owners.
 The person who owned the vehicle could have rented or lent it to someone visibly intoxicated.
 That would make them liable, too.